pulumi/docs/content/docs/iac/adopting-pulumi/migrating-to-pulumi/from-cdk.md

 If there are any issues with importing, the tool can be run again to try the import again without it affecting previously imported resources.

+## More Info

+For more info on using Pulumi CDK check out the [Pulumi CDK Guide](https://www.pulumi.com/docs/iac/clouds/aws/guides/cdk/) or the [Pulumi CDK GitHub Repository](https://github.com/pulumi/pulumi-cdk) for more info.